Partner: You’ve been really distant lately. And last night you didn’t come home until almost midnight. What’s going on?

 Denial Tense Divergence Detected:

-🕰️ Past tense verbs: been, had, must’ve, paranoid, told, was
+❓ Past tense: been, died, had, paranoid, told, was

 🗣️ Linguistic Analysis Report